etignone/Deep-Reinforcement-Learning---Udacity-Nanodegree/Projects/Continuous_Control_Project/Report.md

 **1. Critic network**

 The neural network has three fully connected layers with uniform weight initialization.
-As an input it takes a state and outputs the optimal action value function by using the Actor best belevied action.
-The dimension of the layers are:
+As an input it takes a state of the agent in the environment and outputs the optimal action value function by using the Actor best belevied action.
+The dimensions of the layers are:

   1st layer: